BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

 - Listenr: They will be able to like and comment on the artist's blog posts.
 Also they can follow the Artist.
 - Artist's music will be featured on the featured page.

+### How will you utilize the content covered this unit
+Mostly all the content we have covered in this unit will be using in this project.
+A major roll in this unit project will be post song on a feed.
+That's probably the guss of this project and we'll add like comments and likes features toward the end.
+Using the admin to have control over the post.

 ### Daily Goals
  - Tuesday: Have a successful signup (creating the basic model, view, and form, plus admin features on these features.).
 Users should be able to make an account that is either a "listener" or "artist".
 Both user types have the same accessibility, but each role's ability has different names and emphasis for features.
 The artist, is essence, has one more ability the listener does not: The ability to post their music.